jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ## Generate new RSA host keys

 These keys confirm the identity of the Pi, to prevent a malicious host from intercepting the remote login process.
 Not so important for your HTPi, but good standard security practice.
-Also recommended if you have [more than one Pi](#change-hostname) on the same network.
+Also recommended if you have [more than one Pi](#change-hostname).

 ```sh
 	rm /etc/ssh/ssh_host_*